 Dr Deeney argued that this was not the case in relation to the additional nurses and in fact the reverse is the case.
-He added that the equipment had been provided to fool people.
 Mr Sullivan advised Dr Deeney that the extra nurses were a fact and have been employed.

 Dr Deeney continued that he believed the recent inquest into the death of Lucy Crawford at the Erne was a cover-up by the Trust.
-The Minister advised Dr Deeney that the CMO had been asked to look into the circumstances of this sad case.
+The Minister advised Dr Deeney that the CMO had been asked to look into this.
 Dr Deeney advised that this was typical and there was a breakdown between healthcare professionals and management.
-He continued that Mr Leckey has confirmed that there was a cover-up and that he was not saying anything new as far as people from that area are concerned everyone is aware that staff in the Trust have been lying for years.
-He advised that some nursing staff in Tyrone County are only being employed on temporary contracts and staff are not allowed to perform their jobs to the required standard.
+He continued that Mr Leckey has confirmed that there was a cover-up and that he was not saying anything new as far as people from that area are concerned everyone is aware that staff in the Trust are lying.
+He advised that staff in Tyrone County are only being employed on temporary contracts and staff are not allowed to perform their jobs to the required standard.
 The Minister asked Dr Deeney who prevented the nurses from working to standard.
 He advised that it was the Trust, he was aware of a least one senior nurse who has left to return to a post in Musgrave Park.
-He continued that there are not enough nurses to staff the theatres.
-This will result in the plug being pulled on operations if safety is compromised as the duty of care and safety must be to the patient.
+He continued that there are not enough nurses to man the theatres this will result in the plug being pulled on operations if safety is compromised as the duty of care and safety must be to the patient.

 Mr Sullivan advised Dr Deeney that the scope for Trust staff to influence the DBS decision was not as great as he thought compared to the influence of the Minister, the Department and the WHSSB.
-He continued that the WHSSB has detailed a clear framework of services and commissioned them from wherever necessary.
-He advised that their main problem is working with key stakeholders and engaging with them and the Department looks to people like Dr Deeney to advise them.
+He continued that the WHSSB has detailed a clear framework of services and commissioned them from wherever necessary, he advised that their main problem is working with key stakeholders and engaging with them and the Department looks to people like Dr Deeney to advise them.
 Dr Deeney told Mr Sullivan that he is talking of children in that area dying.
 The Minister asked Dr Deeney if he was saying that the Trust and the Board do not want to provide the necessary services.
 Dr Deeney confirmed he was and that the services are now going to be located in the area that the Trust management live in.
-Mr Simpson advised Dr Deeney that, in response to the DBS consultation document SLT did not express a view on the location of the new hospital.
+Mr Simpson advised Dr Deeney that Sperrin Lakeland Trust did not express a view on the location of the new hospital.
 Mr Sullivan added that the Hayes Review and DBS both reached the same decision on the location.
-Dr Deeney commented that the Downpatrick enhanced hospital model would be ideal for Enniskillen, and the new acute hospital should be in Omagh.

 Dr Deeney said that the Hayes Review was a good report apart from the hospital decision but there had not been any consultation with the people in his area.
-Mr Sullivan told Dr Deeney that that was not true, there had been extensive consultation comprising public meetings in Omagh and Enniskillen.
+Mr Sullivan told Dr Deeney that that was not true, there had been extensive consultation comprising of public meetings in Omagh and Enniskillen.
 Dr Deeney advised that healthcare professionals were not consulted as he was not consulted.
 The Minister asked Dr Deeney if he was aware that consultation was taking place.
 He replied that he did not.
-Mr Sullivan advised that the consultation, in which he personally had been heavily involved, was comprehensive and included all healthcare professions.
+Mr Sullivan advised that the consultation in which he was heavily involved was comprehensive and included all healthcare professions.
 Dr Deeney advised that he would be investigating this issue.
 The Minister advised Dr Deeney that the Department would be happy to provide him with any information on both the Hayes Review and DBS.